ThomasHepworth/stateful-logger/README.md

 ### [`ListLogHandler`](https://github.com/ThomasHepworth/stateful-logger/blob/master/logger/custom_handler.py#L6)

-`ListLogHandler` is a custom logging handler that extends `logging.Handler`.
-It ensures that only one instance of the handler is created (Singleton pattern) and stores all log records.
+`ListLogHandler` is a custom logging handler, defining its own `emit` method for when a log is called.

 #### Initialisation

+The handler is currently added to the root logger in the [`setup_logging`](https://github.com/ThomasHepworth/stateful-logger/blob/master/logger/setup_logger.py#L42) function.
+This uses a [json config](https://github.com/ThomasHepworth/stateful-logger/blob/master/logger/config.json) that defines the level it should use, filters and formatters.

 The handler can be initialised with custom variables: